-As it steadily sits on the periphery of the world’s largest gold deposit, expanding rapidly to accommodate its insatiable growth, remnants of Johannesburg’s past can still be seen; in the clusters of Dutch, British-colonial and Marxist architecture of its city centre; and in the old mine dumps strewn across the city, often seen from its rambling highways.
+As Johannesburg steadily sits on the periphery of the world’s largest gold deposit, expanding rapidly to accommodate its insatiable growth, remnants of Johannesburg’s past can still be seen in the clusters of Dutch, British-colonial, and Marxist architecture of its city centre, and in the old mine dumps strewn across the city, often seen from its rambling highways.
 Though Johannesburg is arguably believed to have been named after two Dutch men who shared the name Johann(es), notable women over the years have given this city new meaning.

 Amid the chaos and hustle of Braamfontein, lies the grey, serene and stoic structure of Constitution Hill.
 Its high walls are as intimidating today as they were then, more so because of the building’s history as a former prison and military fort.